daiyi/dev-diary/content/post/dev-tools-for-re-frame.md

 So what are our major contributions?

 - **Filter Improvements**: The developer has multiple options to filter for the information he needs to focus on.
 He can search for traces containing one or more specific keywords.
-In cases when performance is important, it is possible to add a filter that show traces that took longer than a specific number of milliseconds.
+In cases when performance is important, it is possible to add a filter that shows traces that took longer than a specific number of milliseconds.
 Four general trace categories help to reduce the amount of traces that are being displayed depending on the use case.
 - **App-State Visualization**: Using the formatting that [cljs-devtools](https://github.com/binaryage/cljs-devtools/) provides, we were able to add a new tab to the tracing window that displays the current values in the app state.
 - **Usability Improvements**: The tracing window can be smoothly adapted in width and details can be expanded and collapsed for individual traces or for all at once.
 In a nutshell, we were able to present the traces in a clean and extendable way so that the developer is not overloaded with too much information at once.
 - **Documentation**: We wrote documentation for how to set up the tracing tool for re-frame projects and added a section to help developers set up the project for development.